RMITBLOG/AVDTechFest2024/README.md

 In this session, we delve into how artificial intelligence (AI) can revolutionize the way you troubleshoot and diagnose errors within Azure Virtual Desktop environments.
 Designed for IT professionals, it provides practical insights into integrating AI-driven solutions to:

-- Quickly identify and analyze common AVD issues.
+- Quickly identify and analyse common AVD issues.
 - Predict potential failures and system performance bottlenecks.
-- Optimize system performance, reducing downtime and improving user experience.
+- Optimise system performance, reducing downtime and improving user experience.

-Key AI technologies discussed include predictive failure analysis, error resolution optimization, and system diagnostics enhancement.
+Key AI technologies discussed include predictive failure analysis, error resolution optimisation, and system diagnostics enhancement.

 ### 2. Expanding Horizons with Generative AI: Strategic Transformations in Business Operations

 This session explores how **Generative AI** is transforming industries beyond traditional applications such as chatbots and natural language processing.
 Tools like **Microsoft Copilot** and **Azure OpenAI** are showcased for their role in:

-- Revolutionizing efficiency and productivity across industries such as finance, healthcare, and manufacturing.
+- Revolutionising efficiency and productivity across industries such as finance, healthcare, and manufacturing.
 - Facilitating advanced data analysis and automation of routine tasks.
 - Enhancing decision-making processes through AI-powered insights.